Luckbros Kopi or Luckin Kopi Restaurant adds to the busy scene along Jalan Panggong. It is a 5-minute walk away from Pasar Seni LRT station too.

 All 5 coffee variations have a buttery note with a savory aftertaste – a local flair many Malaysians love.

-We couldn’t resist the Nasi Lemak Ayam Goreng.
+We couldn’t resist ordering the Nasi Lemak Ayam Goreng.
 This comes with very crispy fried chicken.
 The chicken is not overcooked on the inside.

 And the santan rice is a fluffy pile of delight.
 It pairs well with the sweet sambal sauce that has the right level of spiciness.